kodamap/sensor_bme280/readme.md

 ## 6.2. send metrics using ssh tunnel

-You can use ssh tunnel to put data on influxdb for secure connection. check the ip address of infuldb
+You can use ssh tunnel to put data on influxdb with secure connection. check the ip address of infuldb

 ```sh